Department of Pediatrics

 The Division of Child Neurology performs comprehensive evaluations and treatment of children with suspected disorders of the nervous system.
 Conditions evaluated include headaches, tics, seizures, epilepsy, concussion, multiple sclerosis, nerve injuries, cerebral palsy, neurogenetic conditions, spinal cord disorders, and more.

 The Division of Developmental Disabilities provides the comprehensive evaluation and management of children with a spectrum of developmental disorders.
-Conditions evaluated include autism, ADHD, language delay, cognitive impairment, and learning disabilities, and more.
+Conditions evaluated include autism, ADHD, language delay, cognitive impairment, learning disabilities, and more.
 Close coordination is carried out with the primary care physician and the child's school.
 Services are typically rendered through our affiliate, the Children’s Specialized Hospital.

 Child Health Institute of New Jersey